jenpennen/jennycho/src/content/work/tugo.md

 ### <i class="fa-solid fa-compass"></i> It's okay to steer projects in a different direction.

-My time at Retune was invaluable.
-Working on the UI/UX design and frontend development of a project that directly benefited the UCLA community was incredibly fulfilling, and I'm eager to carry this momentum forward with Tugo, a project I've initiated and am developing alongside a team I've built.
+Leading the UI/UX design and frontend development of a project made for the UCLA community was incredibly fulfilling, and I'm eager to carry this momentum forward with Tugo.
 In this new venture, I'm ensuring design considerations are integrated into every engineering decision and ultimately, foster a learning environment for new technologies and workflows for myself and my Tugo partner Azia.